Nope, we’re not Irish. We celebrate Gotcha Day!

 I could not look at the babies in the cribs lined up on each wall.
 “I can’t look.
 I must not make eye contact.”
 I remember thinking.
 It was surreal.
 I did finally glance around NOT looking in any babies’ eyes.

 I had to sign her out, like checking a book out.
-Marsha vouched for me.
+Marsha vouched for me., the volunteer nurse who worked tirelessly for the babies.
+She and her family were part ofthe expat community.

 I held this new daughter close and tight.
 I drank in her eyes as she looked intently back at me.
 I pulled back the blanket to see her hands.
 She had long elegant fingers that held on tightly.